Travel guide

 Photo: Seray D. Mesebuken · Pexels

 This is where your bill is decided.
-If you are a resident in Spain and travel for leisure, roaming within the EU is included in your plan thanks to the "roam like at home" principle... but with fine print: data limits, fair use policy, and, if you exceed them, surcharges.
-The travel eSIM frees you from these surprises with a fixed price.
+If you are a resident in Spain and travel for leisure, roaming within the EU is included in your plan thanks to the "roaming like at home" principle... but with fine print: data limit, fair use policy, and, if you exceed it, surcharges.
+A travel eSIM frees you from these surprises with a fixed price.

 Quick comparison for Estonia:

-• Local Estonian SIM: cheap for data, but you have to find a store, show ID, and change your card, losing your local number.
+• Estonian local SIM: cheap for data, but you have to find a store, show ID, and change your card, losing your Spanish number.

 • Travel eSIM: you install it before leaving, keep your number, pay a fixed price, and activate it in 1 minute.

 For most Spanish travelers to Estonia, the eSIM wins in terms of convenience and cost control.
-If you want the full breakdown with numbers, read eSIM vs. roaming and review which countries have free roaming to know exactly what your plan covers within the EU.
+If you want the full breakdown with numbers, read eSIM vs roaming.

-Activating the eSIM for Estonia literally takes 1 minute and is done from your sofa at home, with your Wi-Fi.
-You buy the plan, receive a QR by email, scan it in your phone settings, and that's it: the profile is installed and connects automatically upon arrival in Tallinn.
-You don't need to do anything else at the airport.
+Activating the Estonia eSIM literally takes 1 minute and can be done from your couch at home, using your Wi-Fi.
+You purchase the plan, receive a QR code by email, scan it in your phone settings, and that's it: the profile is installed and connects automatically when you arrive in Tallinn.
+You don't have to do anything else at the airport.

 The summarized process:

-1. Check that your mobile is eSIM compatible (almost all iPhones since the XS and mid-to-high-end Androids are).
+1. Check that your phone is eSIM compatible (almost all iPhones since the XS and mid-to-high-end Androids are).

-2. Buy the data plan for Estonia with the GB you calculated.
+2. Purchase the data plan for Estonia with the GB you calculated.

-3. Scan the QR you receive by email from Settings > Mobile Data > Add eSIM.
+3. Scan the QR code you receive by email from Settings > Mobile Data > Add eSIM.

 4. Set the eSIM plan as your data line and activate data roaming ONLY on that profile.

 5. Upon landing in Tallinn, it connects automatically.
-No new QRs or strange configurations.
+No new QRs or strange configurations needed.

 We explain it with screenshots in how to install an eSIM.
-And if you have 24/7 Spanish support in case something goes wrong, resolving it is a matter of a chat.
+And if you have 24/7 Spanish support in case something doesn't match, resolving it is a matter of a chat.

 Tallinn and beyond: the Baltics in one trip

 Estonia is rarely visited alone.
-It's common to string together the three Baltics —Estonia, Latvia, and Lithuania— in one route, going up or down the coast between Tallinn, Riga, and Vilnius.
-If that's your plan, you'll be interested in an eSIM that covers all three or directly a European plan that doesn't force you to buy three times.
+It's common to string together the three Baltic states—Estonia, Latvia, and Lithuania—in a single route, traveling up or down the coast between Tallinn, Riga, and Vilnius.
+If that's your plan, you'll be interested in an eSIM that covers all three, or directly a European plan that doesn't force you to buy three times.

 You have two paths depending on your itinerary:

-• Estonia only: the Estonia eSIM is the most suitable option if you don't cross borders.
+• Estonia only: the Estonia eSIM is the most suitable option if you're not crossing borders.

 Frequently asked questions